Interested in becoming a racehorse owner but don’t know where to start?

-Consider a 5% share in two horses if instead, it allows you to own two horses instead of one, with the bonus of separate bills.
+Consider a 5% share in two horses instead, as it allows you to own two horses instead of one, with the bonus of separate bills.

 It’s twice the enjoyment!

 If you had 10 people in your syndicate, then a 10% would be preferable.

 Once created, your syndicate is always available for future ventures.